HeoYunJeong/HeoYunJeong/README.md

 - 👋 Hi, I’m @HeoYunJeong
 - 👀 I’m interested in web develop
-- 🌱 I’m currently learning vue.js
+- 🌱 I’m currently learning Javascript.js
+- :sparkles: I like the feeling of joy when I create project

 <!---
 HeoYunJeong/HeoYunJeong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.